CCYChongyanChen/LSTM_regression/README.md

 # LSTM_Linear_regression
 a implement of LSTM using Keras for time series prediction regression problem
 ### Data
-the data were from UCI data set, this data was using ECG to predict ABP
+the data were from UCI data set.
+We are using ECG to predict ABP

 ### Code